 There is a very high chance that this TrustBox variation will outperform other variations in the test over time.
 This variation can be declared a winner.Example and recommendations

-The conversion rate is expressed as a range within which your actual conversion rate is likely to be.
-A very big conversion rate range or a big overlap in the ranges may indicate that we need more data to be able to detect a difference between the variations in the test.
-The graph section of the report can be switched to show the conversion rate range and the overlap between the variations.
+Conversion rate shows the range within which your actual conversion rate lies.
+A very high conversion rate range or a high overlap in the ranges may indicate that we need more data to detect a difference between the variations in the test.
+The report’s graph section can be switched to show the conversion rate range and the overlap between the variations.

 If you’re also tracking revenue in the conversion script, you will find Estimated Revenue in the detailed report.
 This number shows you what your monthly revenue could be if you run each variation on 100% visibility.
-The projected revenue numbers are derived from all revenue data we have collected during the test period and applying the relative increase in conversion.
-It can be used as an additional indicator to help you make a business decision on which TrustBox variation to keep implemented on your site.
+The projected revenue numbers are derived from all revenue data we have collected with the relative increase in conversion.
+Use this as an additional indicator when you decide which TrustBox variation to keep implemented on your site.

-Best Practices and Tips for Getting the Most out of the Optimizer
+Best Practices and Tips for Optimizing the Optimizer

-The TrustBox Optimizer is designed with the main purpose to allow you to learn and improve how you use TrustBoxes and reviews on your website.
-Every test you run is an opportunity to learn about what works or doesn’t work for your business and your visitors - as such, there are no bad test results.
-It’s all about optimizing continuously until you find the best and most impactful solution.
+The TrustBox Optimizer shows you how to improve your use of TrustBoxes and reviews.
+Every test is an opportunity to learn about what works or doesn’t work for your business and your visitors.
+There are no bad test results.
+It’s all about optimizing continuously until you find the best, most effective solution.

-Below we’ve compiled a list of tips to help you avoid pitfalls and get you the most useful results as fast as possible.
-Check out the example cases also to see the Optimizer’s results in real scenarios, and recommended ways to proceed.
+We’ve compiled some tips to help you avoid pitfalls and quickly obtain the most valuable results.
+Check out example cases to see the Optimizer’s results in real scenarios, plus recommended ways to proceed.

 Test duration and accuracy